dmnks/rpm/tests/README.md

    of a system utility that's later used to verify the results)

 > [!NOTE]
-> The OCI backend wraps the test-suite script itself in a read-only
+> The OCI backend wraps the test-suite script itself in a read-only Podman
-> Podman/Docker container and uses its filesystem as the immutable snapshot.
+> container and uses its filesystem as the immutable snapshot.
+This simplifies
-> This simplifies the backend (as it already uses Podman/Docker to build the
+> the backend (as it already uses Podman to build the image) and also ensures
-> image) and also ensures full isolation from the host (to prevent a
-> misbehaving test from affecting it).
+> full isolation from the host (to prevent a misbehaving test from affecting
+> it).
+This container runs in `--privileged` mode so that nested namespaces
+> (mutable snapshots and Bubblewrap containers) can be created.

 ### Layout